What Really Happens on an All-Women’s Hiking Trip

 You share stories.
 Or you walk in silence.
 Both are honored.

 It’s not uncommon to realize how long it’s been since you’ve had time to focus on yourself, to be fully present in your own body, or to feel genuinely seen by others.
-This is one of the many reasons why women’s adventure travel is growing.
-If you’re curious to learn more, this post explains it beautifully.
+This is one of the many reasons why hiking vacations for women is growing.
+If you’re curious to learn more, check out our guide on

 You Move Together, but at Your Own Pace